-Order your copy of The Larger Forgetting through Open Sesame or by clicking the “Buy Now” button above.
+Order your copy of The Larger Forgetting by clicking the “Buy Now” button above.
+A portion of every sale will be donated to Indigenous Climate Action.

 Praise for Settler Education: